chemicallang/chemical/README.md

  - Interpreter (interprets the source code)
  - LSP Server (for IDE experience) (requires boost)

-The easiest to setup and work on is interpreter because it has no dependencies.
+The easiest to set up and work on is interpreter because it has no dependencies.

 #### To work on `Interpreter`
 - clone the repo